 13. Will getting P-EBT impact my family’s ‘public charge’ status?

 No. Using P-EBT benefits does not impact your or your child's immigration status.
 The Public Charge rule does not apply to P-EBT benefits.

 14. Do P-EBT benefits replace grab and go meal sites?

 No. P-EBT benefits supplement grab and go meal sites.
 They do not replace them.
 Families can find a meal site in their community through Project Bread's School Closure Meal Site Finder.

-Visit MAp-EBT.org/partners for flyers, social media graphics and more!
+Visit www.map-ebt.org for flyers, social media graphics and more in multiple languages!